aws-samples/sample-deploy-openfast-compute-cluster-on-aws-batch/README.md

-# Deploy an OpenFAST compute cluster using AWS Batch to run thousands of wind turbine simulations
+# Using AWS Batch to set up a compute cluster and deploy thousands of OpenFAST wind turbine simulations

 - [Overview](#overview)
   - [Capabilities](#capabilities)